 The Titans are extremely durable and very well weighted, and the bead design plays, feels, and looks amazing.

 Measuring 19mm by 19mm and weighing in at 17g per bead.
-They come with several extra strings, a fist full of stickers, a canvas carry bag, an info card, and a slick little gift box.
-The Titan design is the result of months of development, multiple prototypes, and hundreds of hours of play testing with feedback from players all around the world.
-As part of our commitment to help grow and develop the begleri community, we have priced them to be accessible.
-We wanted to make a top notch begleri set available to any committed player.
+The Titan design is the result of months of development and hundreds of hours of play testing with feedback from players all around the world.

-About the PVD coating: Titanium can be anodised like Aluminium, but the range of colours is limited, and the anodised finish is similar in durability to that of anodised aluminium.
-Physical vapour deposition (PVD) coating is a process that creates a much more robust colouring.
-In addition, because titanium is much harder than aluminium, scratches and nicks are less likely to show up.
+About the PVD coating: Because titanium is much harder than aluminium, scratches and nicks are less likely to show up.
 In general, the PVD coatings "age" more gracefully than anodised Aluminium.
 Aroundsquare works to identify and use the best available materials and processes, but all colours are prone to wear after extended use and drops.
 Players literally beat these beads against each other for hours each day.
-The colourings are not painted on, and do not "chip", but they are very thin, and will show scratches and nicks over time, especially if dropped on rough surfaces like concrete.
+The colourings are not painted on, and do not "chip", but they are thin, and will show scratches and nicks over time, especially if dropped on rough surfaces like concrete.